mleoking/JavaGnuplotHybrid/README.md

 * Hybrid programming with Java and Gnuplot
 * Very light weight (just three core Classes)
-* Use tags in gnuplot code to execute functions or get fields' values in Java.
+* Use tags in Gnuplot code to execute functions or get fields' values in Java.
-* Support both synchronized and asynchronized running of gnuplot in Java. (synchronized: your java program will wait until you close the popped gnuplot window; asynchronized: you java program will not wait.)
+* Support both synchronized and asynchronized running of Gnuplot in Java. (synchronized: your java program will wait until you close the popped Gnuplot window; asynchronized: you java program will not wait.)
-* Capture error/normal text output of gnuplot to the java terminal
+* Capture error/normal text output of Gnuplot to the java terminal
-* Read gnuplot code from xml files
+* Read Gnuplot code from xml files
-* Support gnuplot code template.
+* Support Gnuplot code template.